dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 }
 ```

-When using a primary it is possible to use an initializer list in order to
+When using a primary constructor it is possible to use an initializer list
-invoke a superconstructor and/or initialize some explicitly declared
+in order to invoke a superconstructor and/or initialize some explicitly
-instance variables with a computed value.
+declared instance variables with a computed value.

 ```dart
 // Current syntax.